mackenziekbrooks/humanities-data/docs/visualization.md

 [TOC]

 ## What is data visualization?
 Data visualization is everywhere.
 You can hardly turn on the tv, open a book or a new tab without seeing data being visualized.
-Infographics are prominent examples of data visualization.
 Using images to represent data can help people translate the information into something they better understand.
-Commons forms of data visualizations are charts and graphs but maps are also data visualization.
-Infact, geographic data is so specialized that we will spend an entire unit focusing just on mapping.
+Commons forms of data visualizations are charts and graphs, but maps are also a form of data visualization.
+In fact, geographic data is so specialized that we will spend an entire unit focusing just on mapping.

 Can you think of a favorite example of good data visualization?
 What about a terrible example?
 What made the visualization work?
 How did you feel when you realized the visualization was flawed?